garg-aayush/garg-aayush.github.io/_posts/2024-07-09-compare-models-structured-data.md

 ### Dataset and Prompt Template

-For consistency and fair comparison, I used the same ViGGO validation dataset and prompt template as in the previous blog post.
+For consistency and fair comparison, I used the same ViGGO validation dataset and the prompt template as in the previous blog post.
 The prompt template and the few-shot examples are designed to guide the models in generating structured functional representations from the given text input:

 ```python
 PROMPT_TEMPLATE = """